 When managers talk about used equipment remarketing the phrase “there’s no silver bullet” gets thrown around a lot.
 But, what if there was a crystal ball, a way to know how much new equipment your dealership can sell and still work its way through the used equipment coming back in on trades?
-Casey Seymour, remarketing manager for 21st Century Equipment, a 16-store John Deere dealership based in Scottsbluff, Neb., and a 2017 Farm Equipment Best-in-Class Dealership, says a crystal ball tool does exist.
+Casey Seymour, a location manager and former remarketing manager for 21st Century Equipment, a 16-store John Deere dealership based in Scottsbluff, Neb., and a 2017 Farm Equipment Best-in-Class Dealership, says a crystal ball tool does exist.
 And it is called the washout cycle.

 Managing used equipment inventory starts with the new equipment, Seymour says.
 “The new piece is going to dictate the number of trade-ins that you have coming in.
 Very rarely do you sell something new that doesn’t have a trade attached to it,” he says.

 During Farm Equipment’s 2017 Dealership Minds Summit in Omaha, Seymour told dealers, “I’m not going to sit up here and tell you that you’ve got to stop selling new.
 That’s a decision that you need to make at your store level.
 But, you’ve got to understand what you’re getting yourself into.

 “My job as a remarketing manager is to talk to the sales managers, location managers, salespeople — I’m their conscious.
 I’m the voice on their shoulder telling them, ‘Hey guys, we need to pay attention to where we’re at and what we’re doing.
 Because if we don’t, we’re going to end back up where we were before.’
 That doesn’t make me the most popular guy in the dealership.
 But that being said, my job is to make sure we help manage the risk and to see what we’re going to do with the inventories when they come in.”